-SUNY - Holocaust
+SUNY Holocaust

-Prerequisite - Global I & II

-1/2 Unit Grades 11, 12
+Prerequisite - Global I & II 1⁄2 Credit (3 SUNY Credits), Grades 11, 12

-This half-year course is designed to trace the history of anti-Semitism throughout the world and the events leading to the Holocaust.
+This half-year course is designed to trace the history of Antisemitism throughout the world and the events leading to the Holocaust.
 Attention is given to the rise of Nazi Germany and the life of Adolf Hitler.
-(Not offered in 2020-21.)

-HVCC History Thru Film I & II
+HVCC History Thru Film I